Outlier detection in network revenue management: Outlier Detection Performance

-We implement a simulation model to evaluate the performance of outlier detection across a cluster of legs and stations.
-The simulation can evaluate revenue implications of adjusting the forecast by implementing network RM with capacity controls, which transforms simulated demand into booking observations.
-By varying demand for itineraries, we create outliers that are observable on both the leg and network level.
-As outliers are deliberately generated, we can evaluate detection quality on either level.
+We first implement a simulation study to evaluate the outlier detection performance given known outliers.
+By varying the demand for itineraries in one cluster, we create outliers that are observable on both the leg and network levels.

-In this section we outline the simulation model, the choices of parameter values, and the setup of the computational experiments.
-The results of these experiments are documented in Section \ref{sec:results}.

-The simulation models a network consisting of 5 stations and 4 legs, mirroring the structure of the Deutsche Bahn network studied in Figure \ref{fig:db_4leg}.
-There are ten possible itineraries represented by set $\mathcal{O} = \{AB,AC,AD,AE,BC,BD,BE,CD,CE,DE\}$.
+The simulation models a network consisting of 5 stations and 4 legs, as shown in Figure \ref{fig:db_4leg}, mirroring the structure of an empirical railway network cutout.
+The network includes 10 possible itineraries represented by: $\mathcal{O} = \{AB,AC,AD,AE,BC, \allowbreak BD,BE,CD,CE,DE\}$.
 On each itinerary, the firm offers seven fare classes.
-We consider differentiated demand from two customer types represented by the set $\mathcal{I} = \{1,2\}$.
+In this model, a fare class describes a particular price or fare associated when booking a ticket to travel the itinerary in that class.
+There are no additional restrictions differentiating classes.